kubernetes/website/content/en/blog/_posts/Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 |TCP|6781-6784|Weave Net|
 |UDP|6783-6784|Weave Net|

 CNI specific ports are only required to be opened when that particular CNI plugin is used.
-In this instruction we use Weave net, thus only those Weave net ports, TCP 6781-6784 and UDP 6783-6784, need to be opened in the security group.
+In this guide, we will use Weave Net.
+Only the Weave Net ports (TCP 6781-6784 and UDP 6783-6784), will need to be opened in the security group.

 The control-plane node needs at least 2 cores and 4GB RAM.
 After the VM is launched, verify its hostname and make sure it is the same as the node name in Nova.
 If the hostname is not resolvable, add it to `/etc/hosts`.